Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 --------------------------------------------------------------------------------

-# Some known relaxing scene in all it's pixel glory to end :
+# Some known relaxing scene made with the code to end :
 ![](./images/2020-09-10/Z1_e-paper.png)